 Difficulties associated with a retained rooting reflex include social/learning problems, poor articulation, tactile sensitivity around the face, messy eating, and poor manual dexterity.
 The tactile and proprioceptive systems are associated with the rooting reflex.

-The symmetrical tonic neck reflex has a very short life span and undergoes inhibition when the child starts to crawl, it enables the baby to get off the floor for the first time but does not allow mobility.
+The symmetrical tonic neck reflex has a very short life span and undergoes inhibition when the child starts to crawl.
+It enables the baby to get off the floor for the first time but does not allow mobility.
 Typical developing babies go through a period of "rocking" on hands and knees, a process that inhibits the STNR, so crawling may ensue.
 If the STNR remains strongly active for too long, then fluent crawling may never be achieved.
-Bending the legs as a result of head extension assists to inhibit the reflex and encourage the infant to fixate their eyes at a distance.
-Bending the arms in response to flexion of the head will automatically bring the child's vision back to near point, training the eyes to adjust from far to near point and back again.
+Bending the legs as a result of head extension assists in inhibiting the reflex and encourage the infant to fixate their eyes at a distance.
+Bending the arms in response to flexion of the head will automatically bring the child's vision back to the near point, training the eyes to adjust from far to the near point and back again.
 The retained STNR can also be characterized by poor posture, poor eye-hand coordination and focusing difficulties.
-Children with a retained STNR may have problems with sitting still at a desk or learning to swim, and usually do not feel comfortable with ball games.
+Children with a retained STNR may have problems with sitting still at a desk or learning to swim and usually do not feel comfortable with ball games.

 The disappearance of the palmar grasp reflex is significantly related to the commencement of the voluntary use of the hands.
 The absence of this reflex usually reflects peripheral (i.e., root, plexus, or nerve) or spinal cord involvement, especially if asymmetrical responses are noted.
 Lesions of the upper brain structures can affect the response.
-The response may be increased and retained longer compared to typical infants, on the affected side(s) of the upper limb(s) in infants with spastic hemiplegia or quadriplegia, whereas it is very weak in infants with cerebral palsy (CP) of the athetoid type.3
+The response may be increased and retained longer compared to typical infants on the affected side(s) of the upper limb(s) in infants with spastic hemiplegia or quadriplegia, whereas it is very weak in infants with cerebral palsy (CP) of the athetoid type (Futagi et al., 2014).